armand1m/armand1m/README.md

-I am a software engineer living in amsterdam for quite a while now.<br>
+I am a senior software engineer living in amsterdam.<br>
-I spent most of my career working on tooling and big distributed systems:
+My career evolved around working on complex challenging problems that involved many aspects from the software development lifecycle:

- - from infrastructure aspects: _k8s, terraform, ci/cd systems, replication patterns, leader selection, clustering, mqtt servers_
+ - from infrastructure aspects: _databases, kubernetes, terraform, ci/cd systems, AI inference engines, replication patterns, mqtt servers_
- - to everything in between: _grpc, graphql, restful apis, wsdls, websockets, dsl's and so on_
+ - to everything in between: _grpc, graphql, restful apis, wsdls, websockets, DSL's and so on_
- - all the way to the user interface: _mostly react and typescript and the huge ecosystem of tooling around_<br>
+ - all the way to the user interface: _CLIs, desktop and web applications.
+All mostly in react and typescript and the huge ecosystem of tooling around_<br>

-I guess I just really enjoy building things :)<br>

-I worked a lot as a consultant in Brazil. <br>
-When moving to The Netherlands, I worked at some cool places like Travix _(now https://trip.com and https://cheaptickets.nl)_ and [Framer](https://framer.com).<br>

-For the past 6 years I've been working at Netflix.<br>
-You can check https://armand1m.dev/work for more on that.<br>

-I can speak english, portuguese, spanish and my dutch is not amazing but not terrible either.<br>
-I write some _(mostly non-technical)_ stuff at https://armand1m.dev/writing
+ - and data engineering systems: _data warehouses (parquet, iceberg, snowflake, bigquery), change-data-capture streaming pipelines, built semantic data layers from scratch_

+I consider myself a builder at heart.<br>

+**Are you a Hiring Manager?
+Talk to my AI Recruiter Assistant at https://armandomagalhaes.work**<br>